 Voxelab Aquila 3D Printer – The best alternative to the Ender

-The design of this 3D printer is fantastic and the print quality was superb.
-The E3+ comes with baby stepping (Z height adjustment while printing) already included through its well designed user interface.
+The design of this 3D printer is fantastic, and the print quality is superb.
+The E3+ comes with baby stepping (Z height adjustment while printing) already included through its well-designed user interface.
 Print quality was comparable to other Ender 3s.

-The printer is preinstalled with silent driver, has a number of community modifications such as belt tensioners and a relocated power supply.
-The cable management on the Ender 3 was great and like the Anycube has logical, well designed power management in terms of continuing printing after a power outage.
+The printer is preinstalled with the silent driver and has several community modifications, such as belt tensioners and a relocated power supply.
+The cable management on the Ender 3 was excellent, and like the Anycube has logical, well-designed power management in terms of continuing printing after a power outage.

 - An overall quality budget printer for in classroom use.

 - Easy to assemble and take apart.

 - With lower priced printers you run the risk of build quality issues.
 We experienced no such issues, however we only use our model for a week.